sachinpandit140/sachinpandit140/README.md

 <h2 align="left">Hi 👋!
-My name is Sachin, and I'm a eager learner currently located in the USA. <br>I wish to learn and develop programs to ease and please.</h2>
+My name is Sachin, and I'm a eager learnercurrently located in the USA. <br>I wish to learn and develop programs to ease and please.</h2>

 ###